Green governments: Introduction

-Our results do not suggest that the Green government in BW influenced macroeconomic outcomes.
-The Green government implemented education policies promoting a more integrative school system.
-We find that these policies drastically increased the number of students in comprehensive schools (\textit{Gesamtschulen}) (including community schools (\textit{Gemeinschaftschulen}) in which students with varying abilities attend the same school).
-We find no evidence that the Green government influenced CO2 emissions or increased energy usage from renewable energies overall.
-We find a negative effect on the share of brown coal and a positive effect on the share of water energy usage.
-By contrast, the share of wind power usage decreased relative to the estimated counterfactual.
+A key feature of our empirical design is that the Fukushima nuclear disaster only led to a Green government (our ``treatment'') in BW such that the treatment is unique.
+At the same time, the Fukushima nuclear disaster very likely influenced policies and outcomes in the other German states, making the synthetic BW ``greener''.
+Our identification strategy allows for such a direct effect.\footnote{Note that we are not using the Fukushima nuclear disaster as an instrumental variable for having a Green government (our treatment).} We only require this effect to be the same for synthetic BW and BW without the Green government.\footnote{Theoretically, SC is often motivated based on factor models with common shocks like the Fukushima nuclear disaster \citep[e.g.,][]{abadie2010synthetic,ferman2019properties}.}

+We investigate three types of outcomes.
+First, we examine environmental and energy outcomes: the traditional focus of Green parties.
+Improving environmental outcomes --- for example, by promoting renewable energies --- is what voters expect from Green governments and what the Green party in BW had promised \citep{liststurm2006, gruene2011}.\footnote{Survey data before the 2011 (2016) state election show that 69\% (79\%) of the respondents believed that the Greens are competent in implementing suitable environmental policies \citep{tagesschau2011, tagesschau2016}.} Environmental and energy policies have been the frontline policy issue of the Greens.
+However, we find no evidence that the Green government influenced CO2 emissions or increased energy usage from renewable energies overall.

-Intra-ecological conflicts and realities in public office are likely to have prevented the Green government from implementing drastic policy changes.
+An intriguing result of our study is that the share of wind power usage decreased relative to the estimated counterfactual.
+An interesting question is why. \emph{Intra-ecological conflicts} (nature and animal protection versus climate protection) and realities in public office are likely to have prevented the Green government from implementing drastic changes in environmental policies.
 Wind turbines are an important case in point to portray how environmental protection and animal protection conflict.
 The Green government also needed to handle ``not in my backyard'' movements, especially since it encouraged direct democracy.
-Moreover, the Greens in BW did not enjoy broad political majorities in the counties and municipalities.
-Some political projects, such as expanding wind energy, benefit from support at the local level.
-Finally, public office requires making compromises.
-Citizens want to be employed, and an election-motivated Green government is unlikely to dispel, for example, the car industry that provides many jobs in BW (Mercedes Benz and Porsche are headquartered in BW).
+Moreover, some political projects, such as expanding wind energy, benefit from support at the local level, and the Greens in BW did not enjoy broad political majorities in the counties and municipalities.